 With foliage turning and flip-flops rightfully banished to their lairs, all signs point to a return to boot-wearing.
-And how better to mark the return of boot season than to find—and field test—the best boots for men across nine categories ranging from chukkas to hikers, desert boots to work boots?
+And how better to mark the return of boot season than to find—and field test—the best boots for men across nine categories, ranging from chukkas and hikers to dress and work boots?
 After many miles of pavement pounding and more than a few blisters, we’re happy to share the results below.

 Considering its Swinging Sixties heritage, the Chelsea is a style of boot that should look sexy.
-Carmina delivers on that front with a model featuring a raised profile and a long, slightly squared-off toe.
+R.M.
+Williams delivers on that front with a model featuring a raised profile and a long, slightly squared-off toe.
 It’s as sleek and elegant as a Chelsea comes, which made me fear it’d be a horror on my not-so-sleek feet.
 However, the boots—which are also remarkably lightweight—proved comfortable from the start, with the only issue being a slight pinch on my left foot that dissipated after 10 minutes (I took their website’s advice and went up a half-size to an 11UK).
-With wear, I also learned that they could look casually rakish under a suit.
+With wear, I also learned that they could look casually rakish with every outfit.

 Work boots tend to fall into two categories: “heritage” and “heritage-inspired.”
 In production for more than a century, Wolverine’s 1000 Mile Boot fits squarely into the former category.
 Out of the box, I was struck by the richness of its Horween Chromexcel leather: It’s beefy but pliant, with an oiliness that made it surprisingly flexible from the first wear.
 I went down a full size to a 10.5US, which still left plenty of room for thick socks.
 After about a half-hour they began to pinch around the instep on each foot, though I imagine the leather will soften and expand with wear.
 A fair amount of their comfort is derived from the boot’s bulbous, reinforced toe, which is far from sexy but feels like a protective dome.
 It’s what I’d want guarding my toes in the instance of, well, actual work.